On this page

 How BuildWithAccess Supports Businesses Facing Demand Letters

-BuildWithAccess offers expedited audit service for demand letter timelines — a full WCAG 2.1 AA audit report within 5 to 7 business days, with a prioritized remediation plan and compliance documentation formatted for legal proceedings.
-We work alongside your ADA attorney to provide the technical foundation for negotiating from a position of strength.
+BuildWithAccess offers expedited audit service for demand letter timelines — a full WCAG 2.1 AA audit report within 5 to 7 business days, with a prioritized remediation plan and detailed compliance documentation.
+Your ADA attorney can use our technical findings as the foundation for negotiating from a position of strength.

 Need help making your site accessible?